Features

 AgriDrupal offers an integrated environment where several types of contents can be managed, searched and browsed on one website, like:

-For all the contents managed in the system, AgriDrupal offers import and export functionalities based on widely used formats (Dublin Core, AGRIS AP, CSV or RSS).
+For all the contents managed in the system, AgriDrupal offers import and export functionalities based on widely used metadata sets and formats (Dublin Core, AGRIS AP, CSV or RSS).
 AGROVOC can be used to index any contents.

 Drupal installation with customized configuration and special modules

-AgriDrupal is a normal Drupal installation with a customized configuration and special modules, it is not a software tool that the community maintains or gives assistance for: it is a normal Drupal installation with a customized configuration and special modules, and support for Drupal and its modules can be found directly in the Drupal community.
+AgriDrupal is a normal Drupal installation with a customized configuration and special modules, it is not a software tool that the community maintains or gives assistance for: support for Drupal and its modules can be found directly in the Drupal community.
 This is one of the reasons why AgriDrupal is a sustainable project.
 Indeed the focus of the project is on sustainability: beside minimizing maintenance issues by leaving the bulk of maintenance to the community of Drupal developers, the adoption of AgriDrupal does not involve writing code in house or contracting a company, it leverages the open source approach and the wide community behind the tool, therefore benefitting from continuous improvements and upgrades to the latest technological developments.
 In addition, the features are not just developed ad hoc: the tool allows to handle all common needs of information management and is easily customizable to specific needs: the definition of metadata models, display criteria and browse/search functionalities can be done through an administration panel, and consequently it doesn’t require highly skilled IT capacities.

 Document repository features